 when going over rough ground.
 Hence, the N-W profile is

 becoming increasingly common on the front chainwheel of

 note that while there should

 no half-links in a system having a tension arm, it is

 important to be sure that there definitely aren't.
 Also, conversely, if

-you decide to use a narrow-wide chainwheel in a system having hub
+you decide to use a narrow-wide chainwheel in a single-speed system or

-gears, you may need to use a tension arm in order to establish the
+gears, you might need to use a tension arm in order to establish the

 correct chain length without using a half-link.